 Throw a shaka sideways and place it on top of your head.
 The tip of your pinky is where your paddle’s shaft should end.

 Stare it Straight in the Eyes Method

 Hold your paddle parallel to your body, but with the grip resting on the ground and your paddle’s blade in the air.
 Where your paddle’s blade meets the shaft should be about eye level with you.
-Adjust your paddle accordingly.
+Adjust the proper length of your paddle accordingly.

 Adjusting your SUP paddle for different paddle board sports

 - SUP surfing: Size your paddle shorter than usual so you can easily maneuver from each side of your paddle board for catching waves.

 - SUP touring and SUP racing: Size your paddle a bit longer than usual for more power in your stroke.

 There are many different types of SUP paddles you can choose from.
 Your skill level, budget and what type of paddle boarding you plan on doing (surfing, touring, racing, etc.) will determine what SUP paddle will suit you the best.
 Below are a few things you need to consider.

 If you’re using your paddle board for SUP racing or SUP touring, you’ll want a lighter paddle.
 Lighter paddles use materials like carbon and fiberglass which are more expensive.
 However, if you’re not a serious paddler and plan to only go paddle boarding occasionally, a plastic or aluminum paddle will do just fine.
 FYI, plastic and aluminium paddles are more affordable.